cmu-phil/tetrad/data-reader/README.md

 }
 ```

-Here is an example to how read in continuous data:
+Here is an example on how read in continuous data and convert to DataModel:
 ```java
 // create a data reader to read in continuous data ContinuousTabularDatasetReader dataReader = new ContinuousTabularDatasetFileReader("data.csv", Delimiter.COMMA);